norlab-ulaval/BorealHDR/README.md

 cd /home/user/code/scripts/
 python3 emulator_threads.py
 ```
 In `emulator_threads.py`, you can adapt some parameters to choose which automatic-exposure technique to use and also some debugs parameters.
+Note that this script uses multiple threads to accelerate the processes.
+You can then emulate multiple automatic-exposure algorithms by un-commenting methods in `AE_METRIC`.

 The results from the emulation are in `/home/user/code/output/emulated_images/`.